securego/gosec/README.md

 - G304: File path provided as taint input
 - G305: File traversal when extracting zip/tar archive
 - G306: Poor file permissions used when writing to a new file
-- G307: Deferring a method which returns an error
 - G401: Detect the usage of DES, RC4, MD5 or SHA1
 - G402: Look for bad TLS connection settings
 - G403: Ensure minimum RSA key length of 2048 bits